First Home Buyer Calculator

 What the calculator does not include

-Tax-advantaged account bonuses, first-time buyer scheme eligibility (for existing participants), shared-equity scheme options, family-assisted mortgages, or location-specific factors.
-Use the calculated figure as the starting arithmetic; the actual decision incorporates these alongside the financial number.
+Government savings bonuses, first-buyer scheme eligibility, shared-equity options, family-assisted mortgages, and location-specific factors all sit outside the arithmetic.
+Use the calculated timeline as the starting figure; the actual decision weighs these alongside it.

 Inputs